 All prophets without reservation acted with courage by faith.

 God commended the heroes of chapter 11 for their faith.

 This is the first place in the book of Hebrews whereby “promise” is used in the singular.
 None of those who functioned by faith in chapter 11 experienced the fulfillment of the singular New Covenant fulfilled by Christ.
 Instead, they anticipated the fulfillment of that promise by faith.

 The New Testament believer has a “better” promise than Old Testament believers.
 The church has the New Covenant fulfilled in Christ.

 that they should not be made perfect apart from us.

 Converted Jews of the New Testament were tempted to revert to Judaism.
 They needed to come to grips with the New Covenant for them.
-If so, they will mature into a full-fledged New Testament believer (He 12:2, 23).
-Jews need the completion of New Testament truth.
-The challenge is for the Jewish readers of Hebrews to understand that persecution for taking a stand for truth was not unique.
+If so, they would mature into full-fledged New Testament believers (He 12:2, 23).
+Jews needed the completion of New Testament truth.
+The challenge was for the Jewish readers of Hebrews to understand that persecution for taking a stand for truth was not unique.

 Faithful believers know what is ahead for them (Ro 8:18; 1 Pe 1:4).
 They believe not only what they can see but what they cannot see, the future.
 Believers count on God’s promises for the future (Jn 20:29).